fayez94/CodeMixed-BanglaEnglish-ASR/README.md

 ✅ Available in train/ and test/ splits

-🔍 For more details on dataset format, structure, and preprocessing steps, check the **data.md** file.
+🔍 For more details on dataset format, structure, and preprocessing steps, check the **Data** folder.

 ## 🛠️ How to Use This Repository
 **Clone this repository:**